MiledKalbourji/CSCI401W/assignments/product_personas_stories/teacher.md

 - As a teacher, I need a way to notify the parents of my students when they are absent.
 - As a parent, I need a way to know when my student is absent so I can follow up with them.

+**Acceptance Criteria**
+- Text notification sent within 15 minutes
+- Parents received personalized messages with date and class the student is bunking from
+- system logs all information for auditing

 **Constraints**

-Need to obtain consent to recieve text notificaions.
-Keeping student informaton private is also critical, and measures need to be taken to ensure that the proper guardians are receiving the notifications
+Need to obtain consent to receive text notifications.
+Keeping student information private is also critical, and measures need to be taken to ensure that the proper guardians are receiving the notifications

 **Comments**

 - All students who are absent will have a notification sent home.
-- Parents will have an opportunity to opt in to these notifications.
+- Parents will have an opportunity to opt into these notifications.
-- Ensuring only parents recieve student truancy notificatons is being compliant with FERPA laws.
+- Ensuring only parents receive student truancy notifications is being compliant with FERPA laws.

 ### Feature2: Student Database